Franklin D. Roosevelt: Foreign policy (1933–1941)

-The main foreign policy initiative of Roosevelt's first term was the Good Neighbor Policy, which was a re-evaluation of U.S. policy toward Latin America.
-The United States frequently intervened in Latin America following the promulgation of the Monroe Doctrine in 1823, and occupied several Latin American nations during the Banana Wars that occurred following the Spanish–American War of 1898.
-After Roosevelt took office, he withdrew U.S. forces from Haiti and reached new treaties with Cuba and Panama, ending their status as U.S. protectorates.
+The main foreign policy initiative of Roosevelt's first term was the Good Neighbor Policy, a re-evaluation of US policy toward Latin America.
+The US frequently intervened in Latin America following the promulgation of the Monroe Doctrine in 1823.
+After Roosevelt took office, he withdrew US forces from Haiti and reached new treaties with Cuba and Panama, ending their status as US protectorates.
 In December 1933, Roosevelt signed the Montevideo Convention, renouncing the right to intervene unilaterally in the affairs of Latin American countries.
-Roosevelt also normalized relations with the Soviet Union, which the United States had refused to recognize since the 1920s.
-He hoped to renegotiate the Russian debt from World War I and open trade relations, but no progress was made on either issue and "both nations were soon disillusioned by the accord."
+Roosevelt also normalized relations with the Soviet Union, which the US had refused to recognize since the 1920s.
+He hoped to renegotiate the Russian debt from World War I and open trade relations, but no progress was made and "both nations were soon disillusioned by the accord."

 The rejection of the Treaty of Versailles in 1919–1920 marked the dominance of non-interventionism in American foreign policy.
 Despite Roosevelt's Wilsonian background, he and Secretary of State Cordell Hull acted with great care not to provoke isolationist sentiment.
-The isolationist movement was bolstered in the early to mid-1930s by Senator Gerald Nye and others who succeeded in their effort to stop the "merchants of death" in the U.S. from selling arms abroad.
-This effort took the form of the Neutrality Acts; the president was refused a provision he requested giving him the discretion to allow the sale of arms to victims of aggression.
-He largely acquiesced to Congress's non-interventionist policies in the early-to-mid 1930s.
-In the interim, Fascist Italy under Benito Mussolini proceeded to overcome Ethiopia, and the Italians joined Nazi Germany under Adolf Hitler in supporting General Francisco Franco and the Nationalists in the Spanish Civil War.
+The isolationist movement was bolstered by the Neutrality Acts in the early to mid-1930s, stopping the "merchants of death" in the US from selling arms abroad.
+The president was refused a provision he requested giving him the discretion to allow the sale of arms to victims of aggression.
+Roosevelt largely acquiesced to Congress's non-interventionist policies in the early-to-mid 1930s.
+In the interim, Fascist Italy under Benito Mussolini joined Nazi Germany under Adolf Hitler in supporting General Francisco Franco and the Nationalists in the Spanish Civil War.
 As that conflict drew to a close in early 1939, Roosevelt expressed regret in not aiding the Spanish Republicans.
-When Japan invaded China in 1937, isolationism limited Roosevelt's ability to aid China, despite atrocities like the Nanking Massacre and the USS Panay incident.
+When Japan invaded China in 1937, isolationism limited Roosevelt's ability to aid China.